munishm/architecture-center/docs/ai-ml/architecture/ai-agents-at-scale.md

 #### Declarative

 Declarative agent definitions allow you to declare agent capabilities, prompts, and workflows in configuration files like [YAML](https://yaml.org/).
-This approach separates agent logic from application code, enabling non-developers to modify agent behavior without code changes.
+This approach separates agent logic from application code, enabling non-developers to modify agent behaviour without code changes.

 **Advantages:**

 - Easier to introduce new agents into the system without requiring code changes or redeployment.
-- Non-technical team members can also contribute to defining agent behavior.
+- Non-technical team members can also contribute to defining agent behaviour.
 - Faster iteration cycles for agent updates.
 - Clear separation of concerns between infrastructure and agent logic.

 **Considerations:**

-- Agent behavior and capabilities are restricted to what gets defined as part of the YAML schema.
+- Agent behaviour and capabilities are restricted to what gets defined as part of the YAML schema.
 Extending functionality beyond these predefined patterns may require significant changes or custom development.
 - Validation and testing processes need to be established for YAML changes.

 **Selection Criteria:**